se-edu/addressbook-level3/docs/AboutUs.md

 ---
-layout: page
+  layout: default.md
-title: About Us
+  title: "About Us"
 ---

+# About Us

 We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).